mcereal/nestjsdb2/README.md

 ## Security

-The `ibm_db2` module follows best practices for security, including:
+The `@mcereal/nestjsdb2` package follows best practices for security, including:

 - **Secure Connections**: Supports TLS encryption for secure communication with the database.
 - **Parameterized Queries**: Encourages the use of parameterized queries to prevent SQL injection attacks.